toastal/elm-applicatives-and-json-decoders/README.md

 ```

-Looks pretty pure to me...
+Looks pretty pure and singleton-y to me...

 - - -